fmaussion/climate_risks/book/ready/03-download.md

 [ISIMIP](https://www.isimip.org/) stands for the "Inter-Sectoral Impact Model Intercomparison Project".
 I downloaded global daily data for the years 1979-2019 (W5E5) and for 1850-2100 (GFDL-ESM4, MRI-ESM2, UKESM1-0LL) for the variables `tas` (2m temperature), `pr` (precipitation), `tasmax` (max temperature), `tasmin` (min temperature), and `hurs` (relative humidity).
 This alltogether represents a bit more than 1.6TB of data globally.
 Therefore, I extracted a number of timeseries for you to download. **Let me know if you need more locations, or perhaps a specific region!**.

-The timeseries are available for a number of locations.
+The timeseries are available for a number of locations, **together with ERA5 daily data for precipitation and temperature**.
 Visit the following webpage to explore them all:

 - [ISIMIP Timeseries](https://cluster.klima.uni-bremen.de/~fmaussion/teaching/qcr/ISIMIP/timeseries/)